Curve counting via stable objects in derived categories of Calabi-Yau 4-folds: Examples of JS/GV formula

 For the first one, we choose $\omega$ to be the pullback of $\oO_{\mathbb{P}^2}(1)\to \mathbb{P}^2$, and for the second one, we choose $\omega$ to be the pullback of $\oO_{\mathbb{P}^1}(l_1)\boxtimes \oO_{\mathbb{P}^1}(l_2) \to \mathbb{P}^1\times\mathbb{P}^1$, where $l_1,l_2>0$.

-Although $X$ is non-compact, the moduli space of $Z_t$-semistable pairs on $X$ is compact, so we can study Conjecture \ref{main conj} on $X$. \begin{lem} For any $t>0$, the moduli space $\overline{P}^t_{n}(X,\beta)$ of $Z_t$-semistable pairs on $X$ is compact. \end{lem} \begin{proof} Let $\overline{X}$ be the compactification of $X$ by adding section at infinity, i.e.
+Although $X$ is non-compact, the moduli space of $Z_t$-semistable pairs on $X$ is proper, so we can study Conjecture \ref{main conj} on $X$. \begin{lem} For any $t>0$, the moduli space $\overline{P}^t_{n}(X,\beta)$ of $Z_t$-semistable pairs on $X$ is proper. \end{lem} \begin{proof} Let $\overline{X}$ be the compactification of $X$ by adding section at infinity, i.e.